Hasan Cemal: Career

 During the heightened tensions between the Kurdistan Workers' Party (PKK) and the Turkish government, Hasan Cemal would be noted for conducting interviews with notable PKK leaders such as Abdullah Öcalan and Murat Karayilan.
-In 2013 the Milliyet newspaper he wrote for suspended him for two weeks after Prime Minister Recep Tayyip Erdoğan had criticised his article supporting Milliyets publication of minutes of a parliamentary visit to Öcalan.
+In 2013 the Milliyet newspaper he wrote for suspended him for two weeks after Prime Minister Recep Tayyip Erdoğan had criticised his article supporting Milliyet's publication of minutes of a parliamentary visit to Öcalan.
 When Milliyet then refused to publish his returning column, he resigned.
 In 2018, he received a suspended sentence to a prison term of more than 3 months for his documentation of the withdrawal of the PKK in 2013.

-He then started writing in the independent news website T24 in 2013.
+He then started writing on the independent news website T24 in 2013.
 He was awarded the Nieman Foundation for Journalism Louis Lyons Award for Conscience and Integrity in Journalism in 2015.
 A column he published on 12 August 2015 harshly criticising President Erdoğan, titled "The Responsibility for the Bloodshed Lies on the Sultan at the Palace" led him to be prosecuted for insulting the President.
 The prosecutor demanded a prison sentence of 4 years and 8 months for Cemal.

-Armenian genocide
+Armenian Genocide

 According to Dennis Papazian of the University of Michigan's Armenian Research Center, in the 1980s, Hasan Cemal supported the Turkish government's position denying the Armenian Genocide.
 After some Turkish diplomats were assassinated by the armed Armenian ASALA group, he however began an inquiry and eventually changed his mind.
 Following a trip to Armenia, where he visited the Armenian Genocide memorial, Hasan Cemal published a book entitled 1915: The Armenian Genocide.
 The book became a bestseller in Turkey.
 Cemal remarked in his book, "To deny the Genocide would mean to be an accomplice in this crime against humanity."

 The book highlights Cemal's "personal transformation" and his experiences in Armenia.
 While Cemal was in Armenia, he had an opportunity to meet and have lunch with Armen Gevorkyan, the grandson of Artashes Gevorgyan, the man who assassinated his grandfather Djemal Pasha in 1922.

 Cemal eventually apologized to all Armenians for the Armenian genocide for his grandfather's part in it.
 Cemal also has insisted that the Turkish government should also apologize to the Armenians for the Armenian genocide.